David Hervey Maxwell: Death and legacy

 David Maxwell died on May 24, 1854.
 His final words were said to have been "Lord, now lettest thou thy servant depart in peace."
 The beginning of the Nunc Dimittis.

 Maxwell's legacy lives on through Indiana University.
 In 1889, the Dean of the IU School of Law described Maxwell in his writings chronicling the history of Indiana University: "So unremitting was he in his labors in its behalf, and to such good purpose were they directed, that it can better be said of him than of any other, 'He was the Father of the Indiana University.'"

-In 1890, Maxwell Hall, then Liberty Hall, was built on the IU Bloomington campus having been designed by Architect George Buntig to reflect the Romanesque Revival style.
+In 1890, Maxwell Hall, then Library Hall, was built on the IU Bloomington campus having been designed by Architect George Buntig to reflect the Romanesque Revival style.
 It was renamed in 1894 to honor David Maxwell.
 Initially serving as a library, today the building houses the Gayle Karch Cook Center for Public Arts and Humanities.
 The center is named in honor of Gayle Karch Cook.
 A graduate of IU with a B.A. in fine arts and a later honorary Doctor of Humane Letters.
 In 2015, Cook was recognized with the College of Arts and Sciences Distinguished Alumni Award.